-Interestingly, the springs were re-discovered and regained popularity thanks to the military.
-In 1829, the Kherson Grenadier Regiment was stationed in Borjomi.
-One day, the soldiers found a mineral water spring in the forest, on the right bank of Borjomka River.
-Interested in the spring, Colonel P. Popov ordered to clear it and organize delivery of bottled water to the camp.
-As he was suffering from stomach disorder, he was the first person to discover the healing properties of the water.
-The water impressed the Colonel so much that he ordered his soldiers to fence the spring with stones and build him a bath and a house nearby.
+The Borjomi springs were to be rediscovered in 1829 by the army’s Kherson Grenadier Regiment.
+Soldiers who were camped out in the forests found a mineral water spring on the bank of the Borjomka River.
+Their leader, Colonel Popov, ordered that the spring be cleared and that swift delivery of bottled water to the camp be organised.
+Colonel Popov, who suffered from stomach illnesses, was impressed when he discovered the curative effects of the water and he subsequently ordered his soldiers to fence the spring with stones and build him a bath and house nearby.

-In 1837, the Georgian Grenadier Regiment succeeded the Kherson Regiment.
-Regiment doctor Amirov began studying the composition and properties of the water.
-He was also the one who sent the first samples of the water to St. Petersburg and Moscow.
+Less than ten years later, the Georgian Grenadier Regiment took over the area.
+The army’s Dr. Amirov undertook a study of the composition and properties of the Borjomi spring water and sent the first samples to St. Petersburg and Moscow.

-It didn’t take long for word of Borjomi’s mineral water to spread, and by 1841 the water had become so famous that the Viceroy of the Caucasus decided to bring his sick daughter to Borjomi for treatment.
+It didn’t take long for word of Borjomi’s mineral water to spread, and by 1841 the water had become so famous that the Viceroy of the Caucasus decided to bring his sick daughter to the area for treatment.
 Her illness is not recorded, but it is written that the water cured her.
-The springs were christened by the Viceroy, who named the first ‘Yekaterininski’ (known in English as ‘Catherine’s spring’) after his daughter and the second one, which had already been discovered by that time, “Yevgenievskiy” after himself.
-Borjomi Mineral Water Park was founded in Borjomi in 1850; construction of the first bottling plant began in 1854.
+The springs were christened by the Viceroy, who named the first ‘Yekaterininski’ (known in English as ‘Catherine’s spring’) after his daughter, and the second ‘Yevgenievski’ after himself.
+The Borjomi Mineral Water Park was later founded in 1850 and construction of the first bottling plant began in 1854.

-In 1890, the first “Borjomi” bottling plant opened at the Mineral Water Park.
-Every dark-green glass bottle was filled by hand, sealed with wax, wrapped in hay and packed into wooden crates to be sent to all corners of the Empire.
+In 1890 the first “Borjomi” bottling plant opened at the Mineral Water Park.
+Every day the trademark dark-green glass bottles were filled by hand, sealed with wax, wrapped in hay and packed into wooden crates to be sent to all corners of the Empire.

-The first glass factory was opened in 1896.
-The factory produced bottles using manual glass blowing techniques were used to produce “Borjomi” bottles until 1950.
+The first glass factory was opened in 1896, where manual glass blowing techniques were used to produce “Borjomi” bottles until 1950.

-Sovietization of Georgia did not affect the popularity of “Borjomi”.
-Only the elites and the official status of the tourists changed; thus, Stalin succeeded Romanov as the new elite fan of the mineral water.
-Since then, “Borjomi” was present at all events run by the Kremlin.
+Sovietisation of Georgia did not affect the popularity of “Borjomi”.
+Only the profile of the elites who arrived to enjoy the town’s climates changed as Stalin and his retinue replaced the Romanovs.
+After 1917 “Borjomi” water was made present at all events run by the Kremlin.

-The Khrushchev Thaw of the 1960s gave “Borjomi” another chance to gain recognition abroad.
+The Khrushchev thaw of the 1960s gave “Borjomi” another chance to gain recognition abroad.
 In 1961, 423,000 bottles of “Borjomi” were exported to 15 countries, including the USA, France and Austria.
-In the 1980s “Borjomi” sales sky-rocketed to 400 million bottles as it reached its status as the most popular water in the Soviet Union.
+In the 1980s “Borjomi” sales sky-rocketed to 400 million bottles as it reached its status as the most popular drinking water in the Soviet Union.

 History of Borjomi: